taipham2000/Inventory_C-/README.md

 * Techs: SQLServer, Visual studio 2019

-### Project functions include:
-* Show main menu page on web
-* User selects Child pages from Master page.
-* User enters his/her information and date
-* Edit and delete data on the web

 ## Have fun with my code and feel free to give me any comments